 White v.
-First American Registry, Inc. is a landmark case that was filed against the largest TSB in the United States.
+First American Registry, Inc., is a landmark case against the largest TSB in the United States.
 The case was filed by a tenant who had been blacklisted from renting an apartment as a result of erroneous information on his tenant screening report, but the case was also brought on behalf of all blacklisted tenants.
-In this landmark case, a TSB was reporting that a case was "pending" against the tenant when it had actually been dismissed years earlier.
+In this lawsuit, a TSB was reporting that a case was "pending" against the tenant when it had been dismissed years earlier.

 The case settled after many important rights for tenants were secured.
-As part of the settlement, the TSB agreed to pay money to those who were harmed and to stop the sloppy practices that had lead to blacklisting because tenants' screening reports were inaccurate and incomplete.
+As part of the settlement, the TSB agreed to pay money to those who were harmed and to stop the sloppy practices that had led to blacklisting because tenants' screening reports were inaccurate and incomplete.

-Below is an excerpt from the order of Judge Lewis A. Kaplan after the case settled, (3/7/07)
+Below is an excerpt from the order of Judge Lewis A. Kaplan after the case was settled.
+(3/7/07)